MarceloFossRJ/MarceloFossRJ.github.io/_drafts/2017-07-26-git-reference.md

 {% highlight ruby %}
 $git commit -m "My first commit!"
 {% endhighlight %}
+Now the file is committed to the HEAD, but not in your remote repository yet.

 Skipping the staging area
 {% highlight ruby %}